I talked about this to the song real quick before we continue:

 I love how big a part the vocals play in the production of the song.
 Not only is the vocal melody catchy but the background vocals are used makeshift riffs instead of using a synthesizer or some other instrument that could be playing the “ba-ba-ba” lines.

 Like I said before, the vocals do most of the work in creating the riffs around the actual melody.
 The harmonies sound almost synthesizer-like and could easily be substituted with a keyboard part.
 The fact that they aren’t is what makes it so unique.
-I especially like the accented reverse-sounding riffs in the verses, they add anticipation to the snare hits in a very effective way.
+I especially like to the snare hits in a very effective way.

 A lot of the breaks and fills are in the vocal department.
 They just do an incredible job of weaving in and out of the melody.
 Otherwise, the song does not have a lot of fills or breaks.
 It’s very straightforward arrangement-wise; the drum-beat just acts as a drum-beat and the instruments just add to the rhythm.